Y′UV: Luminance/chrominance systems in general

-Furthermore, the range of colors and brightnesses (known as the color gamut and color volume) of RGB (whether it be BT.601 or Rec.709) is far smaller than the range of colors and brightnesses allowed by Y′UV.
+Furthermore, the range of colors and brightnesses (known as the color gamut and color volume) of RGB (whether it be BT.601 or Rec.
+709) is far smaller than the range of colors and brightnesses allowed by Y′UV.
 This can be very important when converting from Y′UV (or Y′CbCr) to RGB, since the formulas above can produce "invalid" RGB values – i.e., values below 0% or very far above 100% of the range (e.g., outside the standard 16–235 luma range (and 16–240 chroma range) for TVs and HD content, or outside 0–255 for standard definition on PCs).
 Unless these values are dealt with they will usually be "clipped" (i.e., limited) to the valid range of the channel affected.
 This changes the hue of the color, which is very undesirable, so it is therefore often considered better to desaturate the offending colors such that they fall within the RGB gamut.

 Likewise, when RGB at a given bit depth is converted to YUV at the same bit depth, several RGB colors can become the same Y′UV color, resulting in information loss.

 Relation with Y′CbCr

 Y′UV is often used as a term for YCbCr.
-However, while related, they are different formats with different scale factors.
+However, while related, they are different formats with different scale factors; additionally, unlike YCbCr, Y’UV has historically used two different scale factors for the U component vs. the V component.
 Not scaled matrix is used in Photo CD's PhotoYCC.
-U and V are bipolar signals which can be positive or negative, and are zero for greys, whereas YCbCr usually scales all channels to either the 16–235 range or the 0–255 range, which makes Cb and Cr unsigned quantities which are 128 for greys.
+U and V are bipolar signals which can be positive or negative, and are zero for grays, whereas YCbCr usually scales all channels to either the 16–235 range or the 0–255 range, which makes Cb and Cr unsigned quantities where 128 represents gray.

 Nevertheless, the relationship between them in the standard case is simple.
 In particular, the Y' channels of both are linearly related to each other, both Cb and U are related linearly to (B-Y), and both Cr and V are related linearly to (R-Y).

-Types of sampling

-To get a digital signal, Y′UV images can be sampled in several different ways; see chroma subsampling.

-Converting between Y′UV and RGB

-RGB files are typically encoded in 8, 12, 16 or 24 bits per pixel.
-In these examples, we will assume 24 bits per pixel, which is written as RGB888.
-The standard byte format is: